Sachan05/Notes/Non-DSA Notes/SQL Notes/02 Notes_ Keys .md

 | 5          | Jack       | Johnson   |

 Correct, We can add batchId column in students table.
 But how do we know which batch a student belongs to?
 How do we ensure that the batchId we are storing in the students table is a valid batchId?
 What if someone puts the value in batchID column as 4 but there is no batch with id 4 in batches table.
-We can set such kind of constraints using foreign keys. **A foreign key is a column in a table that references a column in another table.** It has nothing to do with primary, candidate, super keys.
-It can be any column in 1 table that refers to any column in other table.
-In our case, batchId is a foreign key in the students table that references the id column in the batches table.
+We can set such kind of constraints using foreign keys.<mark> **A foreign key is a column in a table that references a column in another table.** It has nothing to do with primary, candidate, super keys.
+It can be any column in 1 table that refers to any column in other table.</mark> In our case, batchId is a foreign key in the students table that references the id column in the batches table.
 This ensures that the batchId we are storing in the students table is a valid batchId.
 If we try to insert any value in the batchID column of students table that isn't present in id column of batches table, it will fail.
 Another example:

 Let's say we have `years` table as:
 `| id | year | number_of_days |`